Some pictures from my trip to O’Reillys Rainforest Retreat last weekend.

 O’Reillys proudly boasts 100 years of hiking this route, yet does not know the accessibility or check the tracks condition before advertising paid hikes to the public?

-I have reached an agreement with O’Reillys Rainforest Retreat General Manager Shane O’Reilly in relation to remuneration for the inconvenience and dangerous situation, that I am now satisfied with.
+I reached an agreement with O’Reillys Rainforest Retreat General Manager Shane O’Reilly in relation to full remuneration of my costs for the inconvenience and dangerous situation, though Mr O’Reilly has reneged and is not extending the offer of a free walk anymore …

 Positives of the hike, I met a lot of nice people & still hiked 25km mainly in circles.
 Here is an awesome clip made by one of the hikers … ‘We’re on the Road to No Where!’